-This discussion and analysis provides an overview of the financial position and the results of activities of the Virginia Investment Pool Trust Fund ("Trust") as of and for the fiscal year ended June 30, 2019.
+This discussion and analysis provides an overview of the financial position and the results of activities of the Virginia Investment Pool Trust Fund ("Trust") as of and for the fiscal years ended June 30, 2020 and June 30, 2019.
 Management offers the following discussion and analysis as a narrative introduction to the basic financial statements, which includes comparative information as of and for the fiscal year ended June 30, 2018, where applicable.
-This narrative is intended as a supplement and should be read in conjunction with the basic financial statements and accompanying notes.
+This narrative is intended as a supplement and should be read in conjunction with the basic financial statements, accompanying notes, and supplementary information, which follow this section.

 The Trust was established in 2013 under the Joint Exercise of Powers statute of the Commonwealth of Virginia ("Commonwealth") by founding participants, the City of Chesapeake, Virginia and the City of Roanoke, Virginia.
 The Trust operates under the Virginia Investment Pool Trust Fund Agreement ("Trust Agreement"), which was adopted by the Board of Trustees on September 13, 2013.
-The Trust is an Internal Revenue Code Section 115 (IRC § 115) governmental trust.
+The Trust is an Internal Revenue Code Section 115 ("IRC § 115") governmental trust.
 The Trust was created to provide political subdivisions of the Commonwealth of Virginia with an investment vehicle to pool their funds and to invest such funds in one or more investment portfolios under the direction and daily supervision of a professional fund manager.
 Income of the Trust is tax-exempt under IRC § 115.

-The Trust is jointly sponsored by the Virginia Association of Counties ("VACo") and the Virginia Municipal League ("VML") and operates as the VACo/VML Virginia Investment Pool Trust Fund.
+The Virginia Association of Counties ("VACo") and the Virginia Municipal League ("VML") jointly sponsor the Trust which operates as the VACo/VML Virginia Investment Pool Trust Fund.
 Primary benefits of participation in the Trust include professional investment management of trust assets, competitive rates of return, two highly-rated portfolios, and convenient, secure online access.
 The Trust offers two investment portfolios: the Virginia Investment Pool 1-3 Year High Quality Bond Fund ("VIP 1-3 Year Bond Fund") and the Virginia Investment Pool Stable Net Asset Value Liquidity Pool ("VIP Liquidity Pool").
 The VIP 1-3 Year Bond Fund is designed for surplus funds that can be invested in longer duration securities and the VIP Liquidity Pool is designed for daily cash liquidity.
 Participants hold individual trust accounts wherein they can monitor the performance of their investments.